-For the purpose of assessing compensation, the right to compensation is considered to have accrued at the date of the service of the summons.
-The property's current fair market value as of the date of the summons is the measure of compensation for all property to be actually taken and the basis of depreciation in the current fair market value of property not actually taken but injuriously affected (the remaining parcel).
+For the purpose of assessing compensation, the right to compensation is considered to have accrued on the date of the service of the summons.
+The property's current fair market value as of the date of the service of summons is the total of compensation for all property to be actually taken and the depreciation in the current fair market value of property not actually taken but injuriously affected (the remainder of the parcel).

-If an order is made allowing the condemnor to take possession, as provided in 70-30-311, MCA, the full amount of compensation finally awarded must draw interest at the rate of 10% a year from the date of the service of the summons to the earlier of the following dates:
+If an order is made allowing the condemnor to take possession as provided in 70-30-311, MCA, the full amount of compensation finally awarded draws interest at the rate of 10% a year from the date of the service of the summons to the earlier of the following dates: